kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 splitting it into a dedicated `Playbook` document (potentially with some monitoring details).
 For now, we leave it here.
 -->

+**The feature seems to be enabled but does not work:**

+- Ensure that the feature gate is enabled on the kube-apiserver and the kubelet
+- Ensure that the runtime supports the feature: If a runtime does not support it, then container creation will most likely fail with an error that "host path is not set".
+This means that the runtime is missing a CRI field (`Mount.host_path`) while not being able to interpret `Mount.image`.

 ###### How does this feature react if the API server and/or etcd is unavailable?